 |503||Service unavailable||The server is overloaded or in maintenance.|

 HTTP methods are actions performed on a resource.
-See HTTPS methods in the table below:
+ReadyAPI supports the following HTTP methods:

 |GET||Retrieves information from the service.|